yuweebix/pet-chat/README.md

 # Pet-Chat
 ## Go Real-Time Chat Application

-This is my pet project implementing Chatting functionality.
-This application is built using Go and provides multiple chat rooms.
-Users can join any chat room and start chatting instantly.
+This is my pet project implementing Chatting functionality without the use of third-party services with the new advanced features of Go 1.22.
+This application provides multiple chat rooms.
+Users can join any chat room and start chatting.

 ## Technologies and Methods